Boison88/Sber-GIGA/README.md

-# Sber-GIGA
-A test task for Sber.
+# A test task for Sber.